Revisiting the New Jersey Devils' Trade for Alexander Mogilny

 It might be hard to believe for some New Jersey Devils fans, but Saturday, March 14, 2020, marked the 20th anniversary of the team acquiring Alexander Mogilny via trade during the 1999-2000 season.

-New Jersey traded youngsters Brandon Morrison and Denis Pederson to the Vancouver Canucks in exchange for the Russian sniper.
+New Jersey traded youngsters Brendan Morrison and Denis Pederson to the Vancouver Canucks in exchange for the Russian sniper.
 It’s safe to say the transaction goes down as one of the most underrated in franchise history, so let’s revisit the Devils’ trade for Mogilny.

 The Circumstances Prior to the Trade